emnify/product-docs/docs/quickstart/apn-configuration/industrial-routers.md

 *Applies to RUT240, RUT950, RUT955, RUTX09, RUTX11, RUTX12, RUTX14, RUTXR1, RUT360*

 Newer firmware version of the Teltonika Routers should automatically detect the emnify APN.
-Nevertheless, in case the APN isn't correctly detected, it can be configured with 3 methods:
+Nevertheless, in case the APN isn't correctly detected, it can be configured with three methods:

 1. With the Teltonika WebUI over Wi-Fi, Ethernet
 1. Via the SMS console through the [**Connected Devices** page of the emnify Portal](https://portal.emnify.com/connected-devices)